revgrid/revgrid/etc/revgrid.api.md

 }

 // @public (undocumented)
-export interface StandardGridSettings extends StandardOnlyGridSettings, GridSettings {
+export interface StandardGridSettings extends StandardOnlyGridSettings, TextGridSettings {
 }

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@constructor" is not defined in this configuration